-The promotion of sustainable growth within our portfolio companies as part of the value generating measures is a component of our remuneration policies for our deal team members.
+The promotion of sustainable growth within our portfolio companies as part of the value generating measures is currently not a component of our remuneration policies for our deal team members.

 The Partnership’s investment strategy takes environmental and social risks into account in its investment decision-making process.
 The Partnership meets the requirement of Article 8 SFDR on the promotion of environmental or social characteristics by generally excluding investments in companies with certain business activities and evaluating and tracking (1) environmental, (2) social and (3) governance criteria throughout the development and holding phases. capiton also employs a dedicated risk assessment to identify and mitigate risks from climate change.